rahulg-101/Objection-Detection-and-Tracking-on-Football-Players/README.md

 - #### In training_pipeline.py :
     1. We have created a function that will take the config file and execute the function from data_ingestion.py that will return the path to downloaded data and unzipped data directory.

+### Step 11 - app.py
+- Here we can create an object of TrainingPipeline class and use the run method to execute our data ingestion

+### Step 12 - Workflow for Data Validation
+- We will follow the following workflow steps for Data Validation after we are done with the data ingestion process:
+    1. constants
+    2. entity
+    3. components
+    4. pipeline
+    5. app.py

+### Step 13 - Constants
+- Similar to what we had done for data ingestion, define data_validation_folder name, data_validation_status file name and a list of files that should be present after data ingestion process

+### Step 14 - Entity
+- in `config_entity.py` we create a class called DataValidationConfig :
+    - `data_validation_dir` (str): The directory path for data validation.
+    - `valid_status_file_dir` (str): The directory path for storing validation status files.
+    - `required_file_list` (list): A list of required files for data validation.

+- in `artifacts_entity.py` we create a class called DataValidationArtifacts which stores the status of data validation process (True or False)

+### Step 15 - Components
+- We create a class called DataValidation which takes data_ingestion_artifacts and data_validation_config info to get construted
+- We define a logic function where we validate the files we have received in the feature store of data ingestion artifacts
+- We create another function where we run the above validation function and return the data validation result in DataValidationArtifacts object type

+### Step 16 - Pipeline
+- Here we update the config with data_validation_config
+- Create a function that will run the last function from previous step and stores the result in the DataValidationArtifacts
+- We just add the above function in the run_pipeline function for execution in our app.

+> No changes in the app.py